mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:10:23 These different places, you should really support them.

-00:10:25 these little instances, like for example, the one that Brian and I are on is Fostodon, the free and open source software instance.
+00:10:25 these little instances, like for example, the one that Brian and I are on is Fosstodon, the free and open source software instance.

 00:10:34 It went from 2,000 to 40 something thousand users in a week and their hosting cost went from 100 to $1,000 in the same period, which is a lot and it's just volunteer, right?